 Unlike many another despot, these ones actually made good on their promises once their empire was secured.
 Confucian doctrine became once more the settled law of the land, and the examination system for the civil service was re-instituted, with a redoubled emphasis on learning the Four Books and Five Classics of Confucianism backwards and forwards.
 The new dynasty became known as the Song, after the pre-imperial Chinese state in whose territory Emperor Taizu had been born.
 Its capital became the city of Kaifeng, in the modern-day Henan province.

-China prospered under its new rulers over the course of the eleventh century especially, embarking on an age of wealth, unity, and cultural achievement that very nearly matched the heights scaled by the early Tang dynasty.
+China prospered under its new rulers during the eleventh century especially, embarking on an age of wealth, unity, and cultural achievement that very nearly matched the heights scaled by the early Tang dynasty.
 China’s economy grew to three times the size of all of Europe’s, as the land underwent something close to a full-blown industrial revolution; iron production during the eleventh century reached a level Europe wouldn’t match for another 700 years.
-Among countless other applications, the iron was used in huge textile mills that were among the world’s first factories that we might recognize as such today; they lacked only steam power to make them the equal of the factories of the Western Industrial Revolution of the nineteenth century.
-All that iron also continued to make agriculture ever more efficient, able to support larger and larger populations.
+Among countless other applications, the iron was used in huge textile mills that were among the world’s first factories that we might recognize as such today; they lacked only steam power to make them the equal of the factories of the Western Industrial Revolution of the eighteenth and nineteenth centuries.
+All that iron also made agriculture ever more efficient, able to support larger and larger populations.

 The one area in which the Song empire failed to rival its predecessor the Tang was in its territorial extent; the Song emperors’ zone of control never extended beyond Inner China.
-Two other empires, each formidable in its own right, prevented them from extending their rule northward onto the steppes as the Tang had once done.
+Two other empires, each formidable in its own right, prevented them from extending their rule northward and westward as the Tang had once done.

-A society of former steppe nomads known as the Khitan owned the region we now know as Manchuria, as well as a small part of Northern Inner China itself, including the city of Xijin, on the same site as the modern Chinese capital of Beijing.
-The Khitan adopted many Chinese customs, including an economy based on sedentary farming (this Manchuria allowed, making it unique among the regions bordering on Inner China), a healthy respect for Confucius, and a written language that borrowed heavily from written Chinese.
-Eventually, they even gave themselves an emperor who styled himself a Son of Heaven; the resulting dynasty was known as the Liao.
-This Liao dynasty built walls as well, to protect itself from the peoples who still roamed the steppes beyond its borders.
+A group of former steppe nomads known as the Khitan owned the region we now know as Manchuria, as well as a small part of Northern Inner China itself, including the city of Xijin, on the same site as the modern Chinese capital of Beijing.
+The Khitan adopted many Chinese customs, including an economy based on sedentary farming, a healthy respect for Confucius, and a written language that borrowed heavily from written Chinese.
+Eventually, they even found themselves an emperor who styled himself a Son of Heaven; the resulting dynasty was known as the Liao.

-Much the same story holds true for a steppe people known as the Tangut, who settled just west of the Liao dynasty.
+Much the same story holds true for a people known as the Tangut, who settled west of the Liao empire.
 Their land was less suited for agriculture than that of the Liao, but it straddled the Silk Road to the Muslim and Christian worlds — and, far more importantly, to India.
 As a result, the Tangut did very well as middlemen.

 A Tangut leader named Weiming Yuanho decided to declare himself an emperor and Son of Heaven in 1038, taking the dynastic name of Western Xia in homage to the Xia dynasty of China’s distant past.
 The letter that he sent to the Song emperor to announce his decision is written with a faux-humility worthy of Confucius himself.
 It provides a fascinating record of the delicate, co-dependent dance of tribute that went on for so many centuries between the empires of Inner China and their neighbors, as well as demonstrating the ongoing importance of Chinese soft power even when its military was not up to the task of conquest.
 Everyone, it seems, wanted to be culturally Chinese, even if they didn’t wish to be under the direct sway of the current Chinese emperor.